 A puppy dog always runs.
 Instinct takes over.

-A puppy dog that is always running may seem strange, giving us the impression that it has some discomfort.
+A puppy dog that is always running may seem strange, giving the impression that it is uncomfortable.
 Still, anyone familiar with quadrupeds knows this is a natural, indeed necessary, attitude.

 Science comes to our rescue, making what seemed abnormal and worrying understandable until two minutes ago.
 It is no coincidence that we have spoken of the turbo.